NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 3/Weakened Cobbleswarm.md

   - name: ""

   - name: "[[Bestiary Ability Glossary/Tremorsense|Tremorsense (Precise) 40 feet, (Imprecise) 80 feet]]"
     desc: "  A cobbleswarm's tremorsense is a precise sense out to 40 feet and an imprecise sense out to 80 feet.
-A cobbleswarm can't sense anything beyond the range of its tremorsense.\n"
+A cobbleswarm can't sense anything beyond the range of its tremorsense.\n\n* * *\n"

   - name: "Clutching Cobbles"
     desc: "  The cobbleswarm's space is difficult terrain."